BEBlab/MAVE-IAPP/README.md

 - Required data folder contains all the required data to run all the scripts found in the repository.

 All the scripts have been run in R version 4.4.3.
+UCSF Chimera - version 1.14 - has been used to colour PDB structures.

-The run-time is ~1h in total on a normal desktop computer.
+The run-time is ~2h in total on a normal desktop computer.